List of The Mandalorian characters: Introduced in season one

-Paz Vizsla is voiced by Jon Favreau, who previously voiced a similarly-named Mandalorian warlord named Pre Vizsla on the series Star Wars: The Clone Wars.
-Stunt performer and former mixed martial artist Tait Fletcher was the live-action body double for Paz Vizsla.

 Omera

 Omera is a krill farmer and widow living on a village on Sorgan with her daughter, Winta, in the episode "Chapter 4: Sanctuary".
 When the villagers hire the Mandalorian and Cara Dune to protect them from Klatooinian raiders, Omera befriends the Mandalorian, and the two appear attracted to each other.
 She participates in the village's successful defense of the village and elimination of the raiders.

 Omera is portrayed by Julia Jones.
 "Chapter 4" director Bryce Dallas Howard said it was challenging directing emotional scenes between Omera and the Mandalorian because he always wears a helmet, but that the scenes worked because "Julia is deeply connected to her emotions and you can just feel them on her face."
 Brendan Wayne, a body double for the Mandalorian character, said his scenes with Jones were so emotional that they made him cry.
 The character of Omera has received mixed reviews from critics.